alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 Subject to the conjunction with the rest of conditions the list will now contain:

-- Only the records from the segment that correspond to the rest of conditions (AND is used)
+- Only the records from the segment that correspond to the rest of conditions (AND is used).

-- The records that correspond to the rest of conditions and the segment (OR is used)
+- The records that correspond to the rest of conditions and the segment (OR is used).